 When to Contact a Medical Professional

 The best way to prevent skin cancer is to reduce your exposure to sunlight.
-Always use sunscreen and learn how to protect yourself from the sun.
+Always use sunscreen:

 The information provided herein should not be used during any medical emergency or for the diagnosis or treatment of any medical condition.
 A licensed medical professional should be consulted for diagnosis and treatment of any and all medical conditions.
 Links to other sites are provided for information only -- they do not constitute endorsements of those other sites. © 1997- A.D.A.M., Inc. Any duplication or distribution of the information contained herein is strictly prohibited.